Multi-Stage-Rocket-Controller/MSRC-vite/README.md

 ## Installation Instructions
 >[!WARNING]
 > You will need to have two terminals open.
-One for the "server" (`Serial.py`) and the other will be for the application.
+One for the WebSocket server (`Serial.py`) and the other will be for the application.
 This [requires the newest version of Python](https://www.python.org/downloads/).

 ```
 npm i
 ```
 This will install all dependencies for the application.
-To run the server script, you will need to do the following:
+To run the WebSocket server script, you will need to do the following:
 ```
 cd ./src/main/
 pip install -r requirements.txt